laserlemon/figaro/README.md

 ```bash
 rake figaro:cloudbees[my-awesome-app]
 ```

+If you just want to see the commands used you can run `rake figaro:heroku_test`

 ## What if I'm not using Heroku or Cloudbees?

 No problem.
 Just add `config/application.yml` to your production app on the server.